100 Notable alumni of

 -

-Rupert Holmes is a British-American composer, singer-songwriter, dramatist and author.
+Rupert Holmes is a British-born American composer, singer-songwriter, dramatist and author.
 He is widely known for the hit singles "Escape (The Piña Colada Song)" (1979) and "Him" (1980).
 He is also known for his musicals The Mystery of Edwin Drood, which earned him two Tony Awards, and Curtains, his AMC television series Remember WENN, and his novel Murder Your Employer: The McMasters Guide to Homicide.

 -